• About

 If we were missing one thing, it was a tangible way to reinforce the learning to bring it all together.
 I didn’t have access to anything to correspond to the videos I found.

-Since then, I created the exact thing we didn’t have for other parents like you.
+Since then, I have created the exact thing we didn’t have for other parents like you.

 1. Full ABC Series of Posts

-At the bottom of this post, you will find an index of 26 memory verses for kids.
-Each post contains:
+At the bottom of this post, you will find an index of 26 Bible verses for kids.
+Each post contains these free elements:

 • Memory verse for each letter of the alphabet.